Aquarium Setup Cost Calculator

 Estimates assume new equipment unless you enable used-gear discount.

 Sizing basis: 44.9 gal display volume, about 39.5 gal net water after realistic fill level, substrate, rock, and hardware displacement.
-Standard size match: 40 Breeder.
+Standard size match: 40 Gallon Breeder.

 Budget Assumptions